lrmantovani10/Outfit-Forecast-Frontend/README.md

 ##### Desired End Outcome:
 * Recommended outfit should be a temperature appropriate outfit using clothes from your wardrobe

-## General Tips
-- If trying to identify shoes, try to take a photo of a pair of shoes instead of just one
-- Try not to be weaing the clothing you photograph
-- Try to take photos over a plain/white background to prevent other objects from interfering with classification

 ## Support
 If you run into any issues, feel free to message any of us on Messenger, or send an email!